 Luke 6:32 For if you love those who love you, what thanks do you receive?
 For even sinners love those who love them.

-What has happened to the "golden rule" in our society or even our world, in our families, in our homes, in our work places, schools, etc?
-Where is it?
 The world in which we live exemplifies less and less of the "golden rule" everyday.
 What mattes the most is that the "golden rule" lives within our hearts and minds as the people of God?

 As the people of God, we do not take revenge, but we show love, we pray and trust God through the process to work all things out for our good.